E-Test for doctoral Students

 - You have 60 minutes time to provide answers to all questions.

-There is no limitation to the number of attempts.
+There is no limitation to the number of attempts, except the given deadline by the doctoral office.
 After you have passed the test, the Office for Doctoral Studies will be informed that you fulfilled this part of the registration requirements.

 How to prepare for your e-test:

-An example of an e-test can be found here (Example e-test PhD) to give you an impression about the kind of questions that are asked.
+An example of an e-test can be found here (Example doctoral e-test) to give you an impression about the kind of questions that are asked.
 In case you prefer to prepare yourself for the e-test, you can find information on the topics that are covered by the e-test in any general text-book on biology, such as:

 “Campbell Biology” by Reece, Urry, Cain, Wasserman, Minorsky and Jackson, Pearson Publishing Company.
 Which you can also find in the RWTH Library.